 In mid-march, COVID-19 forced all universities to switch to a remote teaching set up.
 Here we summarize lessons learned from half a semester teaching remotely, to better prepare for upcoming semesters where the same will likely happen.
 This post contains tips from lessons learned in Biological Engineering, but can be useful universally.

+If you’d like an overview of best practices for any type of remote presentation, check out our CommKit article.
 This post is structured to help you as you begin to think about teaching remotely.
 You can read the whole post, or use the links below to jump to the section(s) you are most interested in learning about.
 Hit the back button on your browser to get back to this list.

 - Think about what you want to and need to teach